Strategies for Teaching Quantitative Concepts Online

 • Give students clear expectations about online discussion requirements, deadlines, and grading procedures.

-• Provide structure for students to post to threads.
+• Provide the structure for students to post to threads.
 A good structure lessens the frustration of what to write.

-Regular & Substantive Feedback
+Regular and Substantive Feedback

-Assessing Quantitative Reasoning skills involves judging written analyses and reflections on the quality of evidence given in support of arguments or conclusions.
+Assessing quantitative reasoning skills involves judging written analyses and reflections on the quality of evidence given in support of arguments or conclusions.
 To effectively communicate and evaluate student understanding of such skills, feedback should include commentary regarding:

-• Evidence supporting reasoning or assertions.
+• Evidence supporting reasoning or assertions

-• Calculations that produce numerical results.
+• Calculations that produce numerical results

-• Correct units on quantities.
+• Correct units on quantities

-• Complete and correct sentences stating evidence and conclusions.
+• Complete and correct sentences stating evidence and conclusions

-• Precision of language in stating questions and results.
+• Precision of language in stating questions and results

 Strong instructor engagement with students combats the misimpression that online classes “teach themselves.”
 In online courses, students often want the instructor to serve as the guide, facilitator, and teacher even more so than in the face-to-face classroom.